dream-num/univer.ai/packages/community/src/pages/workspace/_blog.md

 ## Collaborative Editing for All Document Types

 Collaborative editing is a challenging issue.
-It involve **cross-platform consistency, offline availablity, version management, undo & redo**, etc. In Univer, the presence of various document types makes collaborative editing even more complex.
+It involve **multi-replica consistency, offline availability, version management, undo & redo**, etc. In Univer, the presence of various document types makes collaborative editing even more complex.
 However, by reusing the collaborative mechanism for different types of documents, we cut off tons of complexity.
-Since data processing is the priority for this platform, to better adapt to collaborative tasks in spreadsheet related scenarios and preserve user intent, we ultimately chose the [Operational Transformation](https://en.wikipedia.org/wiki/Operational_transformation) collaborative solution (OT).
+In order to make Univer more adaptive to our users' scenarios, to resolve editing conflicts and to keep user intents in a more precise manner, we chose the [Operational Transformation](https://en.wikipedia.org/wiki/Operational_transformation) collaborative solution (OT).
 We’ve developed a `TransformService` that allows transformation algorithms to be registered.
 So supporting different types of documents is just writing transformation algorithms and registering them to the service.

 ![](/workspace/img5.png)